amralkhayat/TwoCollectionviewConnectedToEachOther/README.md

 # TwoCollectionviewConnectedToEachOther
-This project explain how to connect two collectionView with eachothers
+This project explains how to connect two collectionView with eachothers